 Typically agencies such as The Red Cross or FEMA will inform you when it’s safe to reenter a property.
 Do not attempt to go into or near a building that has been compromised without the go-ahead from an agency or your insurance company.
 Safety comes first.

 Once cleared to enter, your insurance carrier will work with you on what needs to be restored and repaired.
 Having good relationships with reliable contractors ahead of time is useful but again, take the advice of your insurance carrier during this process.
 Keep clear communication with your residents along the way.

-Once the restoration is underway and life is finding its routine, be sure to schedule a time to maintain code compliance, continue with meeting and communicating with your tenants, and updating the tenant handbook and binder as needed.
+Once the dust has settled, an emergency has been declared over, and life is finding its routine — be sure to schedule a time to maintain code compliance, continue with meeting and communicating with your tenants, and updating the tenant, employee, and disaster preparedness handbook and binders as needed.

 FEMA offers many programs from information useful for your residents, to training and volunteer programs such as the Community Emergency Response Team (CERT) geared to prepare you for hazards and catastrophes.
 These resources and training courses are free and offered by FEMA at ready.gov.